dannyjle/dannyjle/README.md

 - 👋 Hi, I’m @dannyjle
-- 👀 I’m interested in anime, traveling, napping, and most importantly learning!
+- 👀 I’m interested in anime, traveling, napping, and most importantly learning from challenging experiences!
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently working on somne Ruby projects for practice

 <!---